marek-miller/quest-bind/README.md

 cargo add env_logger
 ```

-Then enable logging in your applications:
+Then enable logging in your application:

 ```rust
 fn main()  {